Skip to content

 A traditional drumline is a baited fishing hook suspended from a large plastic float anchored to the seabed.
 Traditional drumlines are baited and deployed 24 hours a day.
 In the Great Barrier Reef Marine Park, they are checked daily by contractors on servicing days.
 The hooks are temporarily de-baited and rendered ineffective on non-servicing days.

-Catch alert drumlines also use a baited fishing hook suspended from a large plastic float anchored to the sea beach.
+Catch alert drumlines also use a baited fishing hook suspended from a large plastic float anchored to the seabed.
 A catch alert unit is attached which uses satellite technology to send a notification to a contractor when an animal is caught.

 Catch alert drumline © Queensland Government